Library Collections Enhancement Initiative

 Some Key Tips:

 - You can also invite additional collaborators to fill out the application form.
-However, the person who starts an application must also be the person that ultimately submits the application.
+However, the PI who starts an application must also be the person that ultimately submits the application.

 - The on-line form will ask for you to supply information on the lead investigators, provide project details, upload a collection development plan, complete a budget form and upload CVs of your project team members.